 SUMMARY

-A posthumous degree is a special type of honorary degree awarded to a deceased student who has not completed all degree requirements, but who has made considerable progress toward their degree.
+A posthumous degree or certificate is a special type of honorary degree/certificate awarded to a deceased student who has not completed all program requirements, but who has made considerable progress toward their program of study.
 It's a recognition of the student's accomplishments and is presented to the family.